anhvi02/Hospital_Revenue_Analysis_System/README.md

-# Revenue Analysis for Hospital Operations
+# Hospital Revenue Analysis System

-## Project Title
-**Hospital Revenue Analysis: Insights into Key Performance Metrics and Revenue Sources**

 ## Project Aim
 The aim of this project is to analyze and derive meaningful insights into the hospital's revenue performance, identify key revenue sources, and uncover factors contributing to financial differences across departments, procedures, and cost structures.
 By utilizing interactive dashboards, the project supports decision-makers in improving revenue efficiency and operational strategy.